Skip to main content

 • Children 4 and older must ride in a car or booster seat until they are 4' 9" tall.

-• Children over height 4' 9" must be secured by a properly fitted seat belt (typically starting at 8-12 years old).
+• Children over height 4' 9" must be secured by a properly fitted seat belt (usually starting at 8-12 years old).

 • Children up to age 13 must ride in the back seat when practical to do so